SeanKilleen/seankilleen.github.io/_posts/2014-01-20-its-the-backblaze-restores-that-fail.markdown

 [^2]: Side note: If you are going to scan your documents -- like say, **serial keys to your OS** -- don't keep them as remote files only.
 In general, I'll be switching to an additional form of backup for local as well.

 [^3]: Seriously, I commend his willingness to engage with a slightly-frustrated customer who found him on Twitter during the weekend.
 It was a long shot but his response inspires confidence.
-[Here's the Storify of our conversation so far](http://storify.com/seankilleen/very-supportive-conversation-with-backblaze-ceo); I'll edit it as progress is made.
+[Here's the Storify of our conversation so far]() (Ed.
+Note: unfortunately this link has been lost to time); I'll edit it as progress is made.

 [HN Link]: https://news.ycombinator.com/item?id=7093016
 [CrashPlan]: http://www.code42.com/crashplan/